Bacon Wrapped Pretzel Rods

 These Bacon Wrapped Pretzel Rods with Brown Sugar and Cayenne Glaze are simply indescribable.
 Crunchy, chewy, salty, hot, and sweet?
 Yes…perfection!

 I first published this post for Bacon Wrapped Pretzel Rods with Brown Sugar and Cayenne Glaze in 2009, back when I was still just putting some recipes online and maybe taking a quick snap with a small point and shoot camera.
 The photos were so bad and these are so good so I decided it was time for a redo.

 These goodies have an addictive quality I can not deny.
 But I’m OK with that…I’ll watch the booze and beer intake carefully but this addiction I’m never going to quit.
 I thought it time to take some better snaps and share the bounty with my blog readers; you deserve to join me!
 Try these Bacon Wrapped Pretzels with Brown Sugar and Cayenne Glaze and you will see the light!

-We even wore our PJ’s for the event although everyone actually went home; it made us feel like we were girls again!
-I will never forget the words on the hand written recipe card that my friend Stacy gave me for these treats that we all loved so much we demanded she bring them to our summer soiree every year; it went something like this:
+We even wore our PJ’s for the events although everyone actually went home; it made us feel like we were girls again!
+I will never forget the words on the hand written recipe card that my friend Stacy gave me for these treats that we all loved so much.
+We pretty much demanded she bring them to our summer soiree every year; it went something like this: